Incredible Before-and-After Home Exteriors to Inspire Your Next Renovation

 Upgrades such as new siding, a fresh coat of paint, and eye-catching shutters restore the character to this 1885 home.
 The owners also did some impressive work with the landscaping that took it from overgrown to lush.
 Transform the look of your home's exterior with ideas from this amazing makeover.

 Before: Out of Place

-With a mismatch of materials and awkward facade, this odd-looking 1950s Colonial became a romantic chateau drawn straight from the French countryside.
+With a mismatch of materials and awkward facade, this odd-looking 1950s Colonial begged for help.
+After a few updates, it became a romantic chateau drawn straight from the French countryside.
 It was in need of an upgrade that could give it new life without removing its strong character.

 After: French Twist